 Compliance with the UK Corporate Governance Code

-The Board is required to report on the operations of the Company by reference to the 2014 UK Corporate Governance Code (‘the Code’), which sets out standards of good practice in relation to board leadership and effectiveness, remuneration, accountability and relations with shareholders.
-To demonstrate the Board’s proactive approach to corporate governance, the Company has sought to apply the latest update of the Code, released in April 2016.
-A copy of the Code and the 2016 UK Corporate Governance Code are available from the UK Financial Reporting Council at www.frc.org.uk.
+The Board is required to report on the operations of the Company by reference to the 2016 UK Corporate Governance Code (‘the Code’), which sets out standards of good practice in relation to board leadership and effectiveness, remuneration, accountability and relations with shareholders.
+A copy of the Code is available from the UK Financial Reporting Council at www.frc.org.uk.

 Our internal controls and audits

 The Board is ultimately responsible for establishing and maintaining the Group's system of internal controls, and for reviewing its effectiveness.
 Such a system can realistically only manage, rather than eliminate, the risk of failure to achieve business objectives, and can only provide reasonable assurance against material misstatement or loss.